AlexsLemonade/scpca-nf/internal-instructions.md

 4. Generate the index files using `nextflow run build-index.nf -profile ccdl,batch` from the root directory of this repository.
 5. Ensure that the new reference files are public and in the correct location on S3 (`s3://scpca-references`).

-## Adding additional cell type references
+### Adding additional cell type references

+Adding additional organisms is handled, in part, by the `build-celltype-ref.nf` workflow.

 Follow the below steps to add support for additional cell type references.
 We currently only support `celldex` and `PanglaoDB` for reference sources for `SingleR` and `CellAssign` cell type annotation, respectively.